- Cancer Information

-The health care system in Australia has two parts: the public health system and the private health system.
-People can often choose whether to be treated publicly or privately, and many people treated for cancer use a mix of public and private services.
+Australia’s health system has 2 parts: the public health system and the private health system.
+People can be treated publicly or choose to use their private health insurance to be treated privately.
+Most people treated for cancer use a mix of public and private services.

 Learn more about:

-- consultations with your oncologist, surgeon or GP
+- consultations with your oncologist or surgeon

 - tests such as blood tests, x-rays and imaging scans